AlexARNcode/kezako-plant-react/README.md

 ### Prerequisites

-You need to have an account on PlantNet API to get a token.
+1. You need to have an account on PlantNet API to get a token.
 You will insert this token in `config/config.js` (see below).
+2. You need to have Node and NPM installed locally.

 ## How to make it work locally